"When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left, and could say,

 After seeing, first-hand, the greatly damaged ecology and agriculture of the American and Canadian prairie; the fallout of the Dirty 1930's Dust Bowl his mission began; to discover methods and apply those to the windblown and bald-scrapped land in a way that would heal and sustain the eroded earth foundation.

-As a leading American pioneer seedsman, who seventy-five years ago understood ecotypes, my father, working like a land doctor and using plant medicine, propagated, harvested, and multiplied native seeds that grew deep roots and did bind up the remaining soil and settled the dust.
-Across the entire Great Plains he broadcasted his expertise of native ecotype grasses and plants proper for each bioregion and began to repair the skin of the earth with natural vegetation that existed there before European immigration onto this continent.
+As a leading American pioneer seedsman, who seventy-five years ago understood ecotypes, my father, working like a land doctor and using plant medicine, sowed, harvested, and multiplied native seeds that grew deep roots and did bind up the remaining soil and settled the dust.
+Across the entire Great Plains, he broadcasted his expertise of native ecotype grasses and plants proper for each bioregion and began to repair the skin of the earth with natural vegetation that existed there before European immigration onto this continent.

 In1967, then former Kansas House of Representative Robert Dole, after seeing the positive impact on Western Kansas grasslands, due to the work of my father and grandfather, gave a report and it was entered into the Congregational Record.
 My dad's work in the environment also caught the eye of former First Lady Claudia Alta 'Lady Bird' Johnson who appointed him as her advisor during her Beautification of America Project.
 Agencies consulted him, and our government as well as foreign governments, sought his expertise in rangeland problems and environmental projects.